ExaMat/2023_PDADS/README.md

 * `deepmd-tuner.py` -- main executable for experiments
 * `individual.py` -- `DeepMDIndividual` is a subclass of LEAP
   `DistributeIndividual` that overrides `evaluate()`
-* `phenotype.py` -- defines the genes and their respective ranges for intial random individuals
+* `phenotype.py` -- defines the genes and their respective ranges for initial random individuals
 * `problem.py` -- LEAP `Problem` subclass used to implement fitness evaluation for `DeepMDIndividual`s